Coronavirus crisis restricts Heysel disaster remembrance

-BRUSSELS (AP) — Authorities on Friday marked the 35th anniversary of the Heysel Stadium tragedy where 39 people died during fan violence at the 1985 European Cup final between Liverpool and Juventus in Brussels.
+BRUSSELS (AP) — Authorities and fans on Friday marked the 35th anniversary of the Heysel Stadium tragedy where 39 people died during violence at the 1985 European Cup final between Liverpool and Juventus.

-Flowers and wreaths were laid at a remembrance plaque early Friday at the King Baudouin Stadium, which was renovated and renamed after the tragedy.
-The ceremony was limited in size because of the coronavirus crisis.
+Flowers and wreaths were laid at a remembrance plaque at the King Baudouin Stadium, which was renovated and renamed after the tragedy.
+The ceremony was limited in size because of the coronavirus pandemic.

-Prior to the final, hooligans from a stand holding Liverpool fans smashed their way into an adjacent section holding Juventus supporters.
+Prior to the final, hooligans from a stand holding Liverpool fans smashed their way into an adjacent section for Juventus supporters.
 In the ensuing chaos, the victims were either trampled or suffocated to death as they tried to flee the violence.
 Others died when a retaining wall collapsed.

+“Every year I come here to give the flowers for the community of Italians, because I will never forget this night, never, never, never,” said Sandro Follacchio, a Juventus supporter who was at the match.

 The match controversially went ahead, allowing the authorities to restore a semblance of order in the chaos and arrange a relatively peaceful departure of the fans of both clubs.
 Juventus won 1-0.